thiras/yw-stake-pool/docs/DEPLOYMENT.md

 ```

 **Important Notes:**
-- ⚠️ This command can only succeed once per program
+- ⚠️ This command can only succeed once per program deployment
 - Running it again will show "already initialized" (expected)
-- The authority controls pool creation permissions
+- The authority controls ALL pool creation and can delegate to others (max 10 additional addresses)
+- This is a GLOBAL admin role, not per-pool

 ---